I have a confession: I’m a dollar store junkie. I especially love going to the dollar store to get my car camping fix.

 Use cheap paper pots from the dollar store for starting seeds

-They last just long enough until my seedlings are ready to be transplanted (usually a month or so) and I can plant them right in the ground with my seedlings or simply add the paper pots to the compost pile.
+They last just long enough until my seedlings are ready to be transplanted, and I can plant them right in the ground with my seedlings or simply add the paper pots to the compost pile.

 I usually keep a couple of packages around as back-up containers when I run out of reusable plastic pots.